jbcoe/value_types/DRAFT.md

 ### Changes in R4

+* Allow copy and move of valueless objects, discuss similarities with variant.

 * No longer specify constructors as uses-allocator constructing anything.

 * Require `T` to satisfy the requirements of `Cpp17Destructible`.